 NKBA recommends a minimum 32-inch clear door opening.
 Pocket doors require wall cavity space (not suitable for all walls).
 Barn doors need wall space beside the opening for the door to slide.

 If your bathroom door swings inward and hits the toilet or vanity, switching to a pocket or barn door can be transformative.
-Many homeowners who work with interior design coaches find this simple swap creates surprising amounts of usable space.
+Working with an interior design coach, many people find this simple swap creates surprising amounts of usable space.

 Use Light, Neutral Color Palettes Strategically